 As a part of new student orientation, the University provides students with sexual misconduct awareness and response related programming.
-While the specific programming may vary year to year, the University has maintained a running partnership with the One Love Foundation to provide an interactive and inclusive student facilitated discussion to all new Women's College freshmen and transfer students on healthy relationships, and dating and domestic violence.
-One of the primary features of the program centers on identifying and preventing situations of dating and domestic violence through bystander interventions and seeking assistance early from appropriate campus authorities or law enforcement.
+While the specific programming may vary year to year, the University has maintained a running partnership with TurnAround and the One Love Foundation to provide interactive and inclusive student facilitated discussions to all new traditional undergraduate freshmen and transfer students on topics such as consent, healthy relationships, dating and domestic violence, and bystander intervention.

-All new Women's College freshmen and transfer students also receive specific training in bystander intervention techniques (based on StepUp!) in their NDMU100 lab section.
+All new traditional undergraduate freshmen and transfer students also receive specific training in bystander intervention techniques (based on StepUp!) in their NDMU100/200 course.
 The training curriculum teaches students to recognize a variety of problematic behaviors, including sexual- and gender-based harassment and discrimination, and empowers them to intervene.
 Such trainings include examining case studies and roleplaying behavior intervention techniques including: 1) Notice the Event, 2) Recognize Problematic Behavior, 3) Assume Personal Responsibility, 4) Know How to Help, 5) Step Up!; and Direct, Delegate, or Distract (3Ds).

 Throughout the year and on an as-needed basis, the University also conducts a series of mandatory population specific sexual misconduct trainings to raise awareness of sexual assault, dating violence, domestic violence, and stalking.
-Specific populations including Student Athletes, Athletic Coaches and Staff, Desk and Residence Assistants, Student Government Association, University Honor Board, and Bonner Leaders receive specialized trainings on the University's sexual misconduct policies and procedures, including the University's Amnesty Policy, from the Sexual Violence Resource Coordinator, Title IX Coordinator, Deputy Title IX Coordinator, or Title IX Investigator.
+Specific populations including Student Athletes, Athletic Coaches and Staff, Graduate Resident Assistants, Desk and Residence Assistants, and others receive specialized trainings on the University's sexual misconduct policies and procedures, including the University's Amnesty Policy, from the Sexual Violence Resource Coordinator, Title IX Coordinator, Deputy Title IX Coordinator, or Title IX Investigator.

-New faculty and staff are required to complete a web-based training through Vector Solutions/SafeColleges entitled "Title IX and Sexual Misconduct" in the first two (2) weeks of their University employment.
+New faculty and staff are required to complete a web-based training through Vector Solutions/SafeColleges entitled "Title IX and Sexual Misconduct" in the first two (2) weeks of their

+University employment.
 Related modules, such as "Title IX: Role of Responsible Employees", "Sexual Violence Awareness for Employees (Campus SaVE Act)", "Clery Act Overview", and "Sexual Harassment: Staff to Staff" are available as additional resources and are assigned to certain staff, such as Public Safety Officers.

-NDMU, in collaboration with the Baltimore-based BRAVE Consortium ("Bringing Respect and Violence Free Environments"), has also convened a Coordinated Community Response Team (CCRT) consisting of relevant departments and personnel on campus in order to "engage broadly with and across the NDMU community in an effort to create a campus environment free from sexual and gender based violence."
+NDMU, in collaboration with the Baltimore-based BRAVE Consortium ("Bringing Respect and Violence Free Environments"), has also convened a Coordinated Community Response Team (CCRT) (formerly the "Title IX Team") consisting of relevant departments and personnel on campus in order to "engage broadly with and across the NDMU community in an effort to create a campus environment free from sexual and gender based violence."
 The CCRT's purpose is to "improve the University's services and programs and create a culture of systematic change, informed by recognized best practices and survivor focused interventions."
 Members of the CCRT involved in the adjudication process receive annual training internally and/or via external sources (e.g. BRAVE, ATIXA, MCASA, etc.) related to sexual assault, dating violence, domestic violence, and stalking, and the University's response protocols and adjudication process.

 The University also observes and holds a series of ongoing awareness programs for faculty/ staff, and students throughout the year in alignment with the major awareness months (e.g. Domestic Violence Awareness Month in October, National Stalking Awareness Month in January, and Sexual Assault Awareness Month in April).
 As a part of Sexual Assault Awareness Month, University criminology faculty routinely coordinate the Clothesline Project to education students about violence against women and work with inmates at the Maryland Correctional Institute for Women to create T-shirts for the Clothesline Project, which bears witness to experiences of domestic violence.
 Students help hang the shirts on Doyle Lawn and organize events relating to domestic violence awareness.
-Student Peer Educators collaborate with

-TurnAround, Inc. and other local sexual violence organizations to bring speakers to campus to discuss issues surrounding consent, sexual violence, etc.
+Student Peer Educators collaborate with TurnAround, Inc. and other local sexual violence organizations to bring speakers to campus to discuss issues surrounding consent, sexual violence, etc.